jon-jacky/Piety/coroutines/README.md

    ...$ . ~/Piety/bin/paths

 The initial dot . in this command is essential.
-This command assumes the top level *Piety* directory is in you home directory.
+This command assumes the top level *Piety* directory is in your home directory.

 ### Files ###